gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 } /* left margin evaluates to 0; width becomes 400px */
 ```

-The width is then set to the value necessary to make the element fill its containing block; in the preceding example, it would be 400 pixels, as shown in Figure 7-14.
+The `width` is then set to the value necessary to make the element fill its containing block; in the preceding example, it would be 400 pixels, as shown in Figure 7-14.

 // 7-14

-Finally, what happens when all three properties are set to auto?
-The answer: both margins are set to zero, and the width is made as wide as possible.
+Finally, what happens when all three properties are set to `auto`?
+The answer: both margins are set to zero, and the `width` is made as wide as possible.
 This result is the same as the default situation, when no values are explicitly declared for margins or the width.
-In such a case, the margins default to zero and the width defaults to auto.
+In such a case, the margins default to zero and the `width` defaults to `auto`.

 Note that since horizontal margins do not collapse, the padding, borders, and margins of a parent element can affect its children.
 The effect is indirect in that the margins (and so on) of an element can induce an offset for child elements.
 The results of the following markup are shown in Figure 7-15: